Prestonsburg, Kentucky, bus crash

 A memorial to the disaster sits in front of the old Floyd County Courthouse in Prestonsburg.

-The Prestonsburg, Kentucky bus disaster occurred on February 28, 1958, on U.S. Route 23 in Floyd County, Kentucky, when a school bus carrying 48 elementary and high school students struck the rear of a wrecker truck, causing the bus to plunge into the icy waters of the rain-swollen Levisa Fork of the Big Sandy River.
-Of the 49 people onboard (including the driver), 26 students and the bus driver were killed in the crash.
+The Prestonsburg, Kentucky, bus crash occurred on February 28, 1958, on U.S. Route 23 in Floyd County, Kentucky, when a school bus carrying 48 elementary and high school students struck the rear of a wrecker truck, causing the bus to plunge into the icy waters of the rain-swollen Levisa Fork of the Big Sandy River.
+Of the 49 people on board (including the driver), 26 students and the bus driver were killed in the crash.

-It is the third-deadliest bus crash in United States history, tied for fatalities with the Carrollton, Kentucky bus collision in 1988.
-The only deadlier crashes were a 1963 bus-train crash in Chualar, California and the 1976 Yuba City bus disaster, which claimed the lives of 29 people.
+It is the sixth-deadliest bus crash in United States history and is tied with the 1988 Carrollton bus collision as the deadliest in Kentucky history.

 Crash

-On a cold and cloudy morning, after a period of heavy rains and thaw, a Floyd County school bus loaded with 48 elementary and high school students bound for school in Prestonsburg, Kentucky struck the rear of a wrecker truck on U.S. Route 23 and fell down an embankment into the swollen waters of the Levisa Fork of the Big Sandy River, where it was swept downstream and submerged.
+On February 28, 1958, at 8:10 a.m., Donald Horn slowed his wrecker truck on U.S. Route 23 to investigate a truck that had gone off the road into a ditch.
+A Floyd County school bus traveling behind him, carrying 48 elementary and high school students bound for Prestonsburg, struck the rear of Horn's truck.
+The collision caused the bus to swerve across the highway and plunge down an embankment into the Levisa Fork of the Big Sandy River.

+Following a period of heavy rain and snowmelt, the river had swollen to 20 feet (6.1 m) above flood stage, creating swift currents and reaching a depth of 30 feet (9.1 m).
+As the bus submerged and was swept downstream, students broke windows and attempted to evacuate through the rear emergency door.